Battlefield of Things 2: Drones Hackathon

 - Elegance of the solution (simple yet effective)

-Battlefield of Things 2: Drones is open to anyone passionate about UAS technology.
-It will welcome Belgian Defence personnel, manufacturers, developers, and supply chain specialists, engineering and technology students, and drone hobbyists (pilots and makers).
+Battlefield of Things 2: Drones was open to anyone passionate about UAS technology.
+It welcomed Belgian Defence personnel, manufacturers, developers, and supply chain specialists, engineering and technology students, and drone hobbyists.
+People with skills in AI, robotics, and material science were encouraged to bring them.

 Event Programme